Skip to main content

 Step 5 - Scale down with message draining

-Now scale down the cluster from 2 pods to one.
-Edit the broker cr file and change the size back to 1:
+Now scale down the cluster from two pods to one

 NAME READY STATUS RESTARTS AGE

-Now check the messages in queue TEST at the pod again:
+Now check the messages in queue TEST at the pod:

 Connection brokerURL = tcp://ex-aao-ss-0:61616